top of page

 9 Words that Changed PayPal

 When David Marcus took over as President of PayPal in 2012, the culture was nothing like the startup Peter and Elon founded.
 With over 20,000 employees, things were slow, bureaucratic and inward-looking.
-But Marcus was able to effect a powerful transformation quickly: He modelled the right behaviours.
+But Marcus was able to effect a powerful transformation quickly: He modelled the right behaviors.

 Remember, the “Growth Mindset” means embracing failure as a learning opportunity.